- Code MEDN2001

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-- Face-to face component which may consist of 2 hours face to face plus 1-2 hour of online learning activities per week, plus 3 x laboratory and small group tutorials on selected weeks
+Face-to face component which may consist of 3 hours face to face plus 1-2 hour of online learning activities per fortnight, plus 4 x laboratory and small group tutorials on selected weeks

 - Approximately 70 hours of self-study which will include preparation for lectures, presentations and other assessment tasks.